Genus: Use in higher classifications

+The type genus forms the base of names for higher taxonomic ranks, such as the name of the family Poaceae (true grasses), as well as the order Poales, based on the genus Poa.

 Numbers of accepted genera

 The numbers of either accepted, or all published genus names is not known precisely; Rees et al., 2020 estimate that approximately 310,000 accepted names (valid taxa) may exist, out of a total of c.
 520,000 published names (including synonyms) as at end 2019, increasing at some 2,500 published generic names per year.
 "Official" registers of taxon names at all ranks, including genera, exist for a few groups only such as viruses and prokaryotes, while for others there are compendia with no "official" standing such as Index Fungorum for fungi, Index Nominum Algarum and AlgaeBase for algae, Index Nominum Genericorum and the International Plant Names Index for plants in general, and ferns through angiosperms, respectively, and Nomenclator Zoologicus and the Index to Organism Names for zoological names.

 Totals for both "all names" and estimates for "accepted names" as held in the Interim Register of Marine and Nonmarine Genera (IRMNG) are broken down further in the publication by Rees et al., 2020 cited above.
 The accepted names estimates are as follows, broken down by kingdom: